Vairn/Discworld-Novelette/Occupational_Hazard.md

 "We could surround the building," Angua added.
 "Though if they have a collection of preserved specimens, we might want to be prepared for... unpleasant discoveries."

-"We could just arrest them," Cheery said practically.
-"We have enough evidence to charge them with murder, insurance fraud, and probably several violations of municipal health ordinances."
+"We could just arrest them," Detritus said, in the tone of someone who considered direct action to be the most efficient solution to most problems.
+"Dat much easier dan talking."

 Vimes considered these options while studying the building.
 The windows were clean but curtained, the small front garden was maintained but not creative, and the overall impression was of someone who preferred not to attract attention to themselves or their activities.

 "No," he said finally.
 "We're going to do this properly.
 Official visit, formal questioning, everything according to regulations.
 If A. Mortimer wants to explain why they've been murdering people for cosmic schedule violations, they'll have the opportunity to do so in an official capacity."

 They crossed the square with the sort of measured pace that suggested serious official business was taking place.
-Carrot had prepared a comprehensive list of questions, Angua was tracking scents that told stories about the building's inhabitants, and Cheery carried evidence bags in case they discovered anything that needed to be preserved for later analysis.
+Carrot had prepared a comprehensive list of questions, Angua was tracking scents that told stories about the building's inhabitants, and Detritus carried his crossbow with the sort of casual confidence that suggested he was prepared for whatever they might encounter.

 Vimes knocked on the door with the sort of authoritative rap that suggested the Watch was here on business and expected to be taken seriously.